VandalByte/grub-tweaks/README.md

+> [!IMPORTANT]
-> **🔸 WARNING 🔸** *`40_custom` will not update automatically!
+> `40_custom` will not update automatically!
 After each major update to your Distro, you may experience problems if you continue to use the old launch commands tied to your custom menu.
 Especially if the update changes your distro's kernel version.
-See below on how to handle updates properly.*
+See below on how to handle updates properly.

 ◻️ **Before Upgrading your Distro, copy your `40_custom` file to somewhere outside of the system files, to ensure it's safe.
 During your Upgrade, if the program asks for permission to edit any GRUB files, allow it every time.**